 |Data Restore||Restores VMDKs, files and folders

-Druva Phoenix provides you with the capability to restore files to CIFS/SMB share and any virtual machine in your vCenter/ESXi.
-Druva Phoenix also supports file-level restore to the guest virtual machine in the VMC environment.
-Druva Phoenix supports file-level restore to a CIFS/SMB share in the VMC environment.
+Druva provides you with the capability to restore files to CIFS/SMB share and any virtual machine in your vCenter/ESXi.
+Druva also supports file-level restore to the guest virtual machine in the VMC environment.
+Druva supports file-level restore to a CIFS/SMB share in the VMC environment.
 This CIFS/SMB share also could belong to a virtual machine and needs to be accessible from the backup proxy.

 |Instant Restore||Instantly restores the virtual machines that are mapped to Druva CloudCache (Linux version).
 For more information, see Restore virtual machines instantly.|

 MS-SQL Restore (from application-aware backups)

 At the time of configuring virtual machines for backup, you were asked if you wanted to enable application-aware processing.
 Druva supports SQL Server aware backups, it provides the following options to restore databases:

 |Database restore: Restore SQL Server databases using snapshots.||When you enable application-aware backup on VMware virtual machines, Druva detects the applications inside the virtual machine and takes a backup of the data that the application generates.
 Since Druva supports backup of Microsoft SQL Server databases inside VMs, it takes VSS snapshots of the SQL Server instances and uploads it to the Druva Cloud along with the virtual machine snapshot.
 Now, when you want to restore the database to a virtual machine, you can choose a snapshot and Druva restores the databases to a state that was backed up in the selected snapshot.|